blue-smoke-media/BSM/trello-board.md

 "the map pack" page (remove link or show as coming soon)

+?what is original-style.css

-second pricing card style fix
+second pricing card style fix -- Done if want even, then maybe do some math calculations to determine size of ems for each media break

 review pricing monthly/yearly

 - navigation breaking